mtricht/tricht.eu/content/post/software-i-self-host-on-my-personal-vps.md

 - [Teamspeak](https://www.teamspeak.com/en/) - VOIP for online gaming.
 The only that is proprietary in this list.
 - [Fathom](https://github.com/usefathom/fathom) - Web analytics.
 - [CyberChef](https://github.com/gchq/CyberChef) - a web app for encryption, encoding, compression and data analysis
+- [Jellyfin](https://jellyfin.org/) - media system, where nextcloud files are mounted as readonly

 ## Wishlist
 Having listed of the software I self-host, there are still a few on my wishlist to try out: